aymgal/COOLEST/docs/template_file/modes.md

 # COOLEST conventions

-## How are coordinates described in COOLEST?
+## What is "lensing entity" in COOLEST?

 How is the coordinates defined in the standard.